-Children who were operated on underwent either laparoscopic or open appendectomy.
-After hospital admission, oral intake was paused and parenteral rehydration was initiated. antibiotic therapy was administered 30-60 minutes preoperatively and surgery was performed under general anesthesia.
+Children who were operated underwent either laparoscopic or open appendectomy.
+After hospital admission, per oral intake was paused and parenteral rehydration was initiated.
+30-60 minutes preoperatively antibiotic therapy was administered and surgery was performed under general anesthesia.
 Each removed appendix was sent for histopathological verification.
 Parenteral antibiotic therapy was continued postoperatively, observing postoperative recovery.
-Oral intake was paused as well in patients who were treated conservatively, followed by parenteral rehydration.
-If no progression of symptoms was observed during the clinical follow-up, conservative treatment was started, with only parenteral antibiotics 6-12 hours after admission.
+Per oral intake was paused as well in patients who were treated conservatively, followed with parenteral rehydration.
+If no progression of symptoms was observed during the clinical followup, conservative treatment was started, only with parenteral antibiotics 6-12 hours after admission.
 After 24 hours, if there was no progression of symptoms, oral intake was initiated.
-The duration of parenteral antibiotic therapy depended on the general condition of the patient, tolerance of oral intake, as well as laboratory analyses, i.e., (elevated) leukocyte values.
-Children from both study groups were discharged after the resolution of symptoms, the initiation of oral intake, and with established intestinal peristalsis; the antibiotic therapy was continued in the oral form.
+The duration of parenteral antibiotic therapy depended on the general condition of the patient, tolerance of oral intake as well as laboratory analyzes, i.e. (elevated) leukocyte values.
+Children from both study groups were discharged after resolution of symptoms, initiation of per oral intake and with established intestinal peristalsis, and antibiotic therapy was continued in oral form.

 The consent for conducting the research was obtained by the Ethics Committee of the Institute for Child and Youth Health Care of Vojvodina in Novi Sad.
-Reviewing patients' medical charts, we analyzed the occurrence of individual signs and symptoms of the disease, the presence of leukocytosis, ultrasound findings, as well as the duration of hospital stay, antibiotics' administration, and possible complications, including appendectomies performed in initially conservatively treated patients.
+Reviewing patient's medical charts, we have analyzed the occurrence of individual signs and symptoms of the disease, the presence of leukocytosis, ultrasound findings, as well duration of hospital stay, antibiotics administration, and possible complications, including appendectomies performed in initially conservatively treated patients.
 Also, financial burden during the patients' stay in hospital conditions was analyzed.

-Recorded data were analyzed using Microsoft Office Excel 2016 (Microsoft Corporation, Redmond, WA, USA) and IBM SPSS Statistics for Windows, Version 26.0 (IBM Corp., Armonk, NY, USA).
-The data were described using frequencies, percentages, means, and standard deviations where appropriate.
-Between-group differences were analyzed using the independent-samples t-test, Mann- Whitney U test, and χ^2 test, while correlations between variables were estimated using Pearson's (r) and Spearman's (ρ) correlation coefficients.
+Recorded data were analyzed using Microsoft Office Excel 2016 and IBM SPSS 26 statistics programs.
+Data were described using frequencies, percentages, means and standard deviations where appropriate.
+Between-group differences were analyzed using the independent-samples T-test, Mann Whitney U test, and chi-square test, while correlations between variables were estimated using Pirson's (r) and Spearman's (rho) correlation coefficients.
 Calculated differences lower than the significance level of 0.05 were considered relevant.